ExampleTeam2/lost-and-found/Tasks.md

 - [ ] decide and vote for best business case #BusinessUnderstanding ^okfbtq
 - [ ] create web scrapper for geoguessr #DataCollecting
 - [ ] collecting data from geoguessr #DataCollecting
+- [ ] create commitment and proposal as markdown file #BusinessUnderstanding

 ## Current